CurveDocs/curve-docs/docs/stableswap-ng_exchange/pools/admin_controls.md

 !!! description "`StableSwap.ramp_A(_future_A: uint256, _future_time: uint256):`"

     !!!guard "Guarded Method"
-        This function is only callable by the `admin` of the factory through which the pool was created.
+        This function is only callable by the `admin` of the Factory.

-    Function to ramp amplification coefficient A.
+    Function to ramp amplification coefficient A. Minimum ramp time is 86400 (24h).

     *Limitations when ramping A:*